-RP International (RPI) is a global search and strategic recruitment firm, specialising in the provision of C-suite, senior management and technology professionals across multiple sectors, offering three core services of Human Capital Solutions: Executive, Permanent and Contract
+RPI is a global search and strategic recruitment firm, specialising in the provision of leadership and technology professionals across multiple specialisms and sectors, offering three core recruitment services: Executive, Permanent and Interim & Contract.

 RPI takes the personal data that you share with us seriously and have made information available to you to explain: